klml/usefulclassroomphrases/README.md

 * **lead**: blogs, news, most pages have [Lead paragraph](http://en.wikipedia.org/wiki/Lead_paragraph)
 * **thx**, **alerta**, **notice**: small warning notices.
 Style this for sour needs.
 For additional function like close 'x' use [Kickstrap alerts](http://ajkochanowicz.github.com/Kickstrap/javascript.html#alerts)
 * **depot**: parking depot for htmlsnippets moved and used by JS like 'thank you' messages.
 On load these are not displayed, but appear with some JS interaction
-* **row2**: to have a not html-tabled 2-column table with an definiton list.
-This class is above the dl if you use not changable markup like markdown etc
+* **row2**: to have a not html-tabled 2-column table to markup semantic pairs, using a [definition Lists](https://www.w3.org/MarkUp/html3/deflists.html).
+This classes must be around the dl.

 ```css
    <link rel="stylesheet" type="text/css" href="//cdn.rawgit.com/klml/usefulclassroomphrases/v1.1/ucp.css">